swiftlang/swift-org-website/documentation/articles/getting-started-with-vscode-swift.md

 created by the [Swift Server Working Group](https://www.swift.org/sswg/) and now maintained as part of the [swiftlang organization](https://github.com/swiftlang/).
 Contributions are appreciated, including code, tests and documentation.
-For more details please visit the [GitHub repository for VS Code Swift](https://github.com/swiftlang/vscode-swift)
+For more details please visit the [Swift for VS Code extension repository](https://github.com/swiftlang/vscode-swift)